Overview of the Commission

 The Planning Committee will identify members to serve on the Commission based on their interests, background and experience.
 Commission members will not be representing organizations or groups of organizations; however, it is expected that some members of the Commission will have experience with different types of organizations engaged in board certification.

-The Planning Committee will select a diverse group of individuals to serve on the Commission – diverse in background, experience, and thought.
-The Committee invited applications from physicians at different stages of their careers and from a variety of practice types, and especially from physicians early in their careers including residents and fellows, physicians from rural practices, and physicians from backgrounds underrepresented in medicine.
+The Planning Committee seeks a diverse group of individuals to serve on the Commission – diverse in background, experience, and thought.
+While the Committee seeks applications from physicians at different stages of their careers and from a variety of practice types, the Planning Committee especially encourages applications from physicians early in their careers including residents and fellows, physicians from rural practices, and physicians from backgrounds underrepresented in medicine.

-The Planning Committee also invited applications from public members who are not physicians and health care professionals.
+The Planning Committee also encourages applications for public members who are not physicians and health care professionals.

 Criteria for Commission Members

-To ensure diverse perspectives, the Planning Committee will select members who meet one or more of the following criteria:
+To ensure diverse perspectives, the Planning Committee seeks members who meet one or more of the following criteria:

 - Practicing physicians who participate in continuing board certification in a variety of practice environments (i.e., private practice and academic health centers)